 Showing items related by title, author, creator and subject.

 Ritalin Use Among Youth: Examining the Issues and Concerns.
 Hearing Before the Subcommittee on Early Childhood, Youth and Families of the Committee on Education and the Workforce.
 U.S. House of Representatives, 106th Congress, 2d Session.
 May 16, 2000.
-159 P Unknown author (United States.
+159 P Unknown creator (United States.
 Congress.
 House of Representatives.
 Committee on Education and the Workforce.
 Subcommittee on Early Childhood, Youth and Families, 2000)